nuts-foundation/nuts-node/docs/pages/deployment/production-configuration.rst

 Persistence
 ***********

-Make sure your :ref:`database configuration <database-configuration>` is set up to :ref:`backup your node's data and private keys <backup-restore>`.
+Make sure your :ref:`storage configuration <storage-configuration>` is set up to :ref:`backup your node's data and private keys <backup-restore>`.

 Strict mode
 ***********